George Abbot (bishop): Archbishop of Canterbury

+Hunting accident

 In July 1621, while hunting in Lord Zouch's park at Bramshill in Hampshire, a bolt from his cross-bow aimed at a deer happened to strike one of the keepers, who died within an hour, and Abbot was so greatly distressed by the event that he fell into a state of settled melancholia.
+John Chamberlain wrote "howsoever mischances may light anywhere, and cannot be prevented, yet what should a man of his place and profession be meddling with such edge-tools, and no doubt both his own ill-wishers and the common adversary will be ready enough to take advantage and make the worst construction".
 His enemies maintained that the fatal issue of this accident disqualified him for his office and argued that, though the homicide was involuntary, the sport of hunting that had led to it was one in which no clerical person could lawfully indulge.

 The king had to refer the matter to a commission of ten, though he said that "an angel might have miscarried after this sort".
 The commission was equally divided, and the king voted in Abbot's favour, though also signing a formal pardon or dispensation.
 Gustavus Paine notes that Abbot was both the "only translator of the 1611 Bible and the only Archbishop of Canterbury ever to kill a human being".
 (Note: This ceased to be true, by some definitions, in 1980 with the appointment of former soldier and Military Cross recipient Robert Runcie.
 Abbot remains the only known Archbishop of Canterbury to kill while in office.)